 The latest project at the Homewood Community Historic Farm is a meditation and healing garden in the shape of an ankh on the corner of Monticello and North Murtland.
 It will be furnished with aromatic herbs and colorful tiles, a place for refuge and reflection.
 Like many urban agricultural spaces, part of its mission is to bring people together, Raqueeb Bey says.

 Bey is also leading the charge for BUG-FPC to expand into operating a cooperative grocery store in Homewood.
 “This is a neighborhood of food apartheid.
 We need a store here that serves the community.
 It’s not just about growing gardens.
 There is community organizing we need to do, too,” she says.

-On a one-acre Perry Hilltop farm, in early August, Abdulkadir Chirambo, president of the United Somali Bantu of Greater Pittsburgh, works with three elders in the community to produce a field laden with okra, peppers, tomatoes, greens and a massive swath of sweet corn.
+On a one-acre Perry Hilltop farm, in early August, Abdulkadir Chirambo, executive director of Mwanakuche Farm, works with three elders in the community to produce a field laden with okra, peppers, tomatoes, greens and a massive swath of sweet corn.

 Last year, the food from what’s now called Mwanakuche Community Garden went to feed the Somali community, as well as the farm’s neighbors and anyone who happened to visit the occasional farmstand.
 This year, despite having open days for people to pick, the harvest is in danger of going to waste.
 “I have no idea what I’m going to do with all this food right now,” Chirambo says.